Has a collection account from General Service Bureau shown up on your credit report?

 Since many of those patients maintain ongoing relations with the healthcare providers behind the debts, it’s likely General Service Bureau treats them more kindly than is often the case with collection agencies.

-We reviewed the complaints filed against the company, and while all have been answered, only four have been resolved (to the consumer’s satisfaction).
+We reviewed the complaints filed against the company, and while all have been answered, only four have been resolved.

 The Bottom Line

-In this article, we’ve pointed out the various strategies in dealing with General Service Bureau, while recognizing the unique nature of that particular collection agency.
+In this article, we’ve pointed out the various strategies in dealing with General Service Bureau.

-You may want to try dealing with General Service Bureau directly, but if you’re experiencing resistance, get help with a credit repair service.
+Though you may want to try dealing with them directly, but if not, get help with a credit repair service.